AllenInstitute/sptx_ccf_registration/README.md

 5. For Neuroglancer, obtain AWS credentials and export to your environment

 ## Usage
-For detailed usage instructions, see the README.md file in each respective module in `src/<module_name>`
+For detailed usage instructions, see the documentation for individual modules in `docs`

 You can use the following commands to get help on the input params for each module:
 ```